Ronald W. Clark: Personal life

 Clark was described by his friend John G. Slater of the University of Toronto as "formidable as a person and as a personality... over six feet tall, with a well-developed paunch, bald head, and eyes that fixed upon you... not the sort of man you would hand your hat by mistake".
 In his later years, on a health regimen, he became quite thin, and by 1986, in ill health, "a very feeble old man" requiring support when walking.

 After leaving school for his first job, and having joined an amateur theatrical group, Clark met Irené Tapp (1901-1977), fifteen years his senior.
 They married in 1938, but shortly after separated.
 After their divorce, Clark paid maintenance to her for thirty three years.
 In 1951, he met divorcée Pearla Doris Odden, nine years his senior, and after obtaining agreement for a divorce from his first wife, married Odden in 1953.
 She "was involved in nearly all aspects of his book production" and was co-author on two of them.
 They divorced in 1973 (although continuing their collaboration, with Pearla also compensating for Clark's lack of domestic skills) in which year Clark married for the third time, to Elizabeth Allan Soutar, a younger Scottish woman from Elgin, Moray whom he had met as a guest at the home of friends in the country.
 She too contributed to her husband's writing career with "all the skills of an executive secretary" and acting as a valuable researcher for Clark.

-Clark died on the 9th of March 1987, having suffered a stroke after treatment for "one of the severest cases of shingles his doctor had ever seen".
+Clark died on 9 March 1987, having suffered a stroke after treatment for "one of the severest cases of shingles his doctor had ever seen".
 He had in recent years also suffered from gout, which had taken a toll on his health.